 Information Technology Director Matthew Balogh

 has been an employee of the Hernando County Sheriff's Office since 2002.
-He has held several positions in the Information Technology section including Computer Technician, Network Support Technician and Network Administrator.
+He has held several positions in the Information Technology Section including Computer Technician, Network Support Technician and Network Administrator.
 He became the agency's Director of Information Technology in 2012.
-He received an associate's degree in Information Technology Computer Network Systems from ITT Technical Institute in 2002 and a bachelor's degree in Management from Hodges University in 2010.
-He also has several IT certifications including MCSE and CCNA.
+He received an associate degree in information technology computer network systems from ITT Technical Institute in 2002 and a bachelor's degree in management from Hodges University in 2010.
+In 2018 Director Balogh achieved certification as a Government Chief Information Officer and he holds several IT certifications including MCSE and CCNA.
 Matthew strives to implement new technology that benefits the core goals of the Hernando County Sheriff's Office.
-The Hernando County Sheriff's Office IT section is an 8-member team that is responsible for maintaining the mission critical systems of the Sheriff's Office.
-Some of the many systems the team maintains include the following:
+The Sheriff's Office IT Section is an 9-member team that is responsible for maintaining the mission critical systems of the Sheriff's Office.
+Some of the many systems the team maintains include:

 Comptroller Terri McClanahan